Using a Frontend Framework

 .

 These utility classes also have drawbacks, of course.
-For one, they
+For one, they require familiarity with the framework.
+So someone

-named ps-md-2
+who sees a class named ps-md-2

-on your page will probably think you’ve lost
+on your page will probably think you’ve lost your mind, unless they are

-your mind, unless they are already familiar with Bootstrap’s naming
+already familiar with Bootstrap’s naming conventions.

 Utility classes must be added to elements one by one, whereas the power of CSS selectors means you can style many elements all at once.
 For example, in the image carousel on our Bootstrap template, we could have styled the images with a bunch of utility classes but this would have required copy and pasting the classes onto each image.
 When the styles changed, we would have to change each image individually.
 With a few lines of CSS we were able to apply the styles we needed to all of them in one place.

-Utility classes in Bootstrap are never going to be as complete or
+Utility classes in Bootstrap are never going to be as complete or powerful as using CSS

-directly, of course.
-For example, you
+directly, of

-can change a link’s opacity on hover to 50% with
+course.
+For example, you can change a link’s opacity on hover to 50% with link-opacity-50-hover

-, but if you want to change a
+, but if you

 on hover you’re out of luck.
-The framework
+The framework doesn’t support it, so you’d

-customize the framework with a build step.
+have to make your own utility classes or customize the framework with a build step.

 Another popular CSS framework called Tailwind, takes this practice to an extreme.
 The library has so many utility classes that it can’t even be used without a compilation step to remove all the extra classes.
 If they were all included, the CSS would be enormous and pages would load slowly.
 This may sound like a bad idea, but the framework is very popular for large projects because it’s thought to make code bases above a certain size much more manageable.